Parse Trees Guided LLM Prompt Compression: Experimental Settings

 \subsection{Other Settings}

 Apart from above settings, other experimental settings are clarified as follows.
 The information entropy is calculated using Llama2-7B~\cite{touvron2023llama}, and the local parse tree is analyzed using the Stanford CoreNLP \cite{manning2014stanford}.
-When adjusting the value in parse trees, the related hyper-parameters are set as follows: for BBCnews, $a_1=4$, $a_2=100$; for truncate arXiv, $a_1=3$, $a_2=100$; for hotpotQA, $a_1=3$, $a_2=20$; for GSM8K, $a_1=5$, $a_2=25$.
+When adjusting the value in parse trees, the related hyper-parameters are set as follows: for BBCnews, $a_1=4$, $a_2=100$; for truncate arXiv, $a_1=3$, $a_2=100$; for PeopleDaily, $a_1=3$, $a_2=25$; for CodeNet, $a_1=1$, $a_2=5$.
 And the typical range of them are $0\leq a_1\leq 5$, $1\leq a_2\leq 1000$.
 The maximum token length for target LLMs is set to 300 during inference for all experiments.
 For the pretrained language models used in this work, Mixtral-8x7B and Llama3-70B are accessed through HuggingFace Pro API\footnote{Mixtral-8x7B and Llama3-70B: https://huggingface.co/blog/inference-pro}; Qwen2-72B is accessed via Aliyun or can be downloaded from HuggingFace\footnote{Qwen2-72B: https://huggingface.co/Qwen/Qwen2-72B-Instruct}; Llama2-7B is downloaded from HuggingFace\footnote{Llama2-7B: https://huggingface.co/meta-llama/Llama-2-7b} and run on an NVIDIA GeForce RTX 3090 GPU with 24G memory.
+More settings, e.g, using DeepSeek-LLM-7B\cite{bi2024deepseek} to calculate information entropy, can be found in appendix.